DavitPheikr/Ipads_Notes_Clone/README.md

 1. **Set up the Problem**: Draw or write your problem on the canvas.
 2. **Run the Solution**: Click the "Run" button to send the image to the server for processing.
 3. **View the Result**: The solution will be returned in LaTeX format and displayed on the canvas.

-### Additional Notes:
-- **Usage**: You can add detailed instructions for how users can use the app in various scenarios.
-- **Installation**: A section on how to set up both the front-end and back-end could also be helpful.

-By adding this information to your README, you'll help others quickly understand how your tool works, how to use it, and how they can contribute or extend the project.